 Will you be cruising the Celebrity Equinox soon?
-We just cruised the South Caribbean.
-Read our latest review of the Celebrity Equinox.
+We took a 10-day Southern Caribbean cruise on this amazing ship.
+Read our Celebrity Equinox review.

 This is our first Celebrity cruise.
 Full disclosure, we were comparing it to Norwegian Cruise Line the entire time.
 It’s difficult not to as there are things we love about Norwegian and things we don’t.
 We are just trying to find the right cruise line for us.

 That said, I’m probably never going to chase the newest ships unless the right opportunity came along.
 So this review may be lost in the middle of a thousand others as the Celebrity Equinox is a 10 yr old ship.
 I still hope you enjoy this Celebrity Equinox review and find something helpful to plan your future cruises.